Gone are the days when you could simply include “Microsoft Word” or “Data Management” in the skills and work experience sections of your resume.

 - Managing your time to meet deadlines.

-Communicate how you managed a project such as through strategy creation, meetings, reporting, etc. and the final results.
+Communicate how you managed a project such as through strategy creation, meetings, reporting, etc., and the final results.
+To make this more of a hard skill, list your expertise with project management software like Basecamp.

 4. Attention to Detail Skills

-Details can make or break company activities.
-Show that you’re detailed oriented and can be counted on to accurately complete tasks.
+Details can make or break a company.
+Show that you’re detail-oriented and can be counted on to accurately complete tasks.
 Examples include:

 - Editing and proofreading documents.